TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 Conventions
 -----------

 * You should be in your current core directory.
-Here, we assume it is :file:`/var/www/t3coredev`
 * The directory inside the docker container will be :file:`/srv/tmp/cms`

 .. _testing-docker-run-bash: